S3 method for class 'table'

 Space allocated for row and column labels.
 Each unit is the width/height of one cell in the table.

-, entries containing zero will be left
+boolean.
+If FALSE, entries containing zero will be left

 blank in the plotted matrix.
-If TRUE
+If TRUE, zeros will be

 displayed.

-, row and column sums are
+boolean.
+If TRUE, row and column sums are

 printed in the bottom and right margins, respectively.

-, marginal fractions are
+boolean.
+If TRUE, marginal fractions are

 graphically presented in grey behind the row/column label area.

-, the rows will be
+boolean.
+If TRUE, the rows will be

 arranged in sorted order by using the levels of the first y factor,